-We analyze the data from Part 4 in which principals make their choice of mediatorselection rule.
-Figure 8 displays the proportions of three mediator-selection rules chosen by all principals with their types pooled.
-We observe that the Uncompromising rule is rarely chosen (22.5%) relative to the two Compromising rules together (77.5%).
-This observation indicates that the majority of informed principals compromise with their other possible type when choosing a mediator.
+We analyze the data from Part 4 in which principals make their choice of mediator-selection rule.
+Figure 7 displays the proportions of three mediator-selection rules chosen by all principals with their types pooled.
+We observe that the Uncompromising rule is rarely chosen

-Figure 8: Proportion of Mediator-Selection Rule Chosen (All Principals)
+Figure 7: Proportion of Mediator-Selection Rule Chosen (All Principals)